seancze/analyse_acc_data_10.015/README.md

    - pandas
    - matplotlib
    - xlrd
-   - time
+   - openpyxl

 ### Instructions
 1) Download the repository into the folder of your choice and extract the contents of the folder
 2) Enter into the folder/directory via the command prompt: cd <file_path>
-3) Type `python analyse_acc_data_200720.py`
+3) Type `python analyse_acc_data_260720.py`
 4) Follow the respective prompts in cmd line.
-- Enter the path to your excel file in the command prompt.
-For example, /Users/Desktop/Train Data (Cashew > Botanic).xlsx
+- Enter the path to the directory containing all your .csv files in the command prompt.
+For example, /Users/Desktop/Train Data/
+- Enter the header name for the 'Timestamp' and 'Acceleration' column
+- Enter your preferred name for an Excel file which will be created
+Note: For Windows: Check that none of these characters are used: / \ : * ? " < > |
 - Enter 'csv' or 'txt' to output to a .csv or .txt file respectively
 - Enter name of file
 5) Wait for a few minutes.
 If no error occurs, you got it!